Navajo Falls (Lower Navajo Falls)

 Between Supai village and the Colorado River in Havasu Canyon are five-six larger waterfalls and countless smaller travertine terraces.
 The main waterfalls (starting from Supai) are:

-Lower Navajo Falls (as well as Upper Navajo Falls) formed after the massive floods on August 16-17, 2008.
-For several hours the amount of water in Havasu Creek increased almost 100 times (1) and the extreme power of the water washed out the earlier travertine formations of the previous Navajo Fall.
+The current Lower Navajo Falls (as well as the nearby, smaller Upper Navajo Falls or New Navajo Falls) formed after the massive floods on August 16-17, 2008.
+For several hours the amount of water in Havasu Creek increased almost 100 times (1) and the extreme power of the water partly washed out the earlier travertine formations of the previous Navajo Fall.
+The mudflow blocked the former route of the stream and a new waterfall formed in a new location.

-The earlier Navajo Falls was some 18 m high.
+The earlier Navajo Falls was some 18-20 m high.
 The previous waterfall was not a permanent feature either: before the floods in August 1955, this waterfall was 23 m high.
+The site of the former Navajo Falls now is dry, with its travertine formations still seen.

 Surprisingly fast the stream formed new travertine terraces above and below the falls and, even if the landscape has changed, the waterfalls of emerald-colored Havasu Creek are as beautiful as ever.